kunal-deshmukh-deltatre/trivy-reporting-extension/marketplace.md

 # Deltatre - Trivy Reporter

 This extension is used to report trivy generated reports to central location for reporting.
 It has two components
-* Azure Devops Service connection extention
+* Azure Devops Service connection extension
 * Azure DevOps Pipeline Task

 > Note Azure DevOps Server: Since this extension is private, make sure you install it on Azure DevOps Server.